OpenSociocracy/open-sociocracy-saas/docs/technical-docs/index.md

 ## Reactions

-[Reactions](/technical-docs/reactions/) represent a members' response to a [nugget].
+[Reactions](/technical-docs/reactions/) represent a members' response to a [nugget](/technical-docs/nuggets/).
 We still need to define the set of reactions.